-Prerequisite: READ 0302 (R2); ENGL 0302 (W3); MATH 0300 (M1) Study of chemical, physical, and sensory properties of food; nutritional quality; and food use and diet applications.
+Study of chemical, physical, and sensory properties of food; nutritional quality; and food use and diet applications.

-†BIOL 1406 BIOLOGY FOR SCIENCE MAJORS I
+BIOL 1406 BIOLOGY FOR SCIENCE MAJORS I

 The first of a two-semester course surveying interdisciplinary studies and principles to explore the scientific methodology and frameworks for understanding biological systems.
-This course focuses on basic concepts related to chemistry of inorganic and organic molecules, cell structure and function, metabolism, photosynthesis and cellular respiration, mitosis and meiosis, mendelian patterns of inheritance, DNA and chromosomal organization and function, gene activity, biotechnology, evolution, origin and history of life.
-It includes a practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.
-This course is designed to fulfill four credit hours of the Natural Science component of the core curriculum for science majors.
+The course focuses on basic concepts related to chemistry of inorganic and organic molecules, cell structure and function, metabolism, photosynthesis,-and cellular respiration, mitosis and meiosis, Mendelian patterns of inheritance, DNA and chromosomal organization and function, gene activity, biotechnology, evolution, origin and history of life.
+It includes practical laboratory with emphasis on the application of fundamental principles of biology as well as critical thinking.

-†BIOL 1407 BIOLOGY FOR SCIENCE MAJORS II
+BIOL 1407 BIOLOGY FOR SCIENCE MAJORS II